-Profitability has recovered from its dip during the pandemic and is expected to remain steady at moderate levels
+Profitability has recovered from its dip during the pandemic and will be supported by rising rates

-We view BOI's Profitability as moderate.
-We assign a score of ba1, two notches below the Macro-Adjusted score reflecting expected profitability of the bank adjusted for the one-time LLP gains that provided a boost to earnings in 2021.
-We expect release of high loan loss provisions will significantly decrease as credit risk normalises.
-However we expect that new lending and recovery in fee and commission income will boost revenues while net interest margin (NIM) pressure will ease due to higher base rates, lending growth in higher margin segments, and lower excess liquidity.
+We view BOI's Profitability as moderate and improving.
+We assign a score of ba1, one notch above the Macro-Adjusted score reflecting expected profitability of the bank adjusted for the one-time LLP gains that provided a boost to earnings in 2021.
+We expect the release of high loan loss provisions will significantly decrease as credit risk normalises.
+However we expect that new lending and a recovery in fee and commission income will boost revenues while net interest margin (NIM) pressure will ease due to higher base rates, lending growth in higher margin segments, and lower excess liquidity.